kornikkk/SMiW-Immobiliser/README.md

-Part of a carputer project from my studies
+Immobiliser
 ================

+Part of a carputer project from my studies.
 Simple Mifare RFID cards based immobiliser.
 Probably not very good. ;)